Pixie (X-Men): Powers and abilities

-Megan possesses insect-like wings (depicted of various colors, depending on the artist) that allow her to fly.
+Megan Gwynn possesses insect-like wings (depicted of various colors depending on the artist) that allow her to fly.
 Initially, her wings were broad and multicolored, similar to a butterfly's, but recent depictions show her to have iridescent, translucent wings, more like those of a dragonfly.
 It has been suggested that her wings' appearance is affected by her psychological state.
 In addition, her mutation allows her to produce a "pixie dust" that causes hallucinations, often with comedic effects, such as demons seeing bright bubbles and teddy bears, or in one instance, causing Wolverine to see and try to fight a herd of unicorns.
-In another instance, Megan uses her dust seemingly harmlessly to enhance the audience's perceptions of Dazzler's light show during a concert.
+In another instance, Gwynn uses her dust seemingly harmlessly to enhance the audience's perceptions of Dazzler's light show during a concert.
 She states that she has no idea what individuals affected by her dust are seeing.

-After Magik takes part of Megan's soul in an attempt to create a Soulsword, her appearance changes, reflecting the portion of her soul lost to black magic.
+After Magik takes part of Gwynn's soul in an attempt to create a Soulsword, her appearance changes, reflecting the portion of her soul lost to black magic.
 Artists' depictions of this change in her personality are inconsistent, but typically depict her pink hair with black streaks.
 She also has the ability to detect the supernatural, as evidenced when she fought the N'Garai who were under a cloaking spell.
 When asked how she knows where they are she replies, "there's a sliver of darkness that Magik put inside my soul...
 And it's like a compass needle for other dark... stuff."
-She has also been trained in hand-to-hand combat at the institute.